 How can I tweak sending schedules?

-Mailshake chooses great defaults for setting up your sending schedule, but you can tweak them however you please:
+Mailshake chooses great defaults for setting up your sending schedule, but you can tweak them however you please.
+Look for the "Sending Calendar" link in your menu:

 Blocking out days